friedelschoen/fiss/readme.md

 ### `start`

-This file initiates a long-running background-service, this can be a symbolic link to an executable or a simple script.
+This file initiates a long-running background-service.
+This can be a symbolic link to an executable or a simple script.

 It must not coexist with `run`.